Get a free, no obligation personal loan quote with rates as low as 9.99%

 Obtaining a mortgage takes organization and planning, even with a gifted down payment.
 To manage all the aspects of the gift, be sure that you know the five key tenets, as follows:

-Though the specific requirement varies based on the institution, most lenders require your gifted down payment to come from a parent, grandparent, or siblings.
-If the donor has a unique relationship with the home purchaser, they must substantiate that proof.
+Though the specific requirement varies based on the institution, most lenders require your gifted down payment to come from a parent, grandparent, or sibling.
+If the donor has a unique relationship with you, you’ll need to substantiate that proof.

-For example, if an aunt, uncle or godparent wishes to gift funds for your home purchase, you can supply an official baptismal certificate or a notarized letter to prove the relationship.
-However, the bank has the right to accept or reject it.
+For example, if an aunt, uncle, or godparent wishes to gift funds for your home purchase, you can supply an official baptismal certificate or a notarized letter to prove the relationship.
+However, the bank has the right to reject it at their discretion.

 Maestro_Mortgage_banner